globant-ui/css-training/content/css-properties/float.md

 	  clear: both;
 	}

-What this little weird piece of code is that it forces an element to clear for it's children.
+What this little weird piece of code is that it forces an element to clear for its children.
 That means that an element containing floated elements will maintaing it's normal behavior in terms of size and positioning.

 #### Info